InstaPy/InstaPy/README.md

 **Have an issue?**
 Head over to https://github.com/timgrossmann/InstaPy/wiki/Reporting-An-Issue to find out how to report this to us and get help.

 **Disclaimer**: Please Note that this is a research project.
 I am by no means responsible for any usage of this tool.
 Use on your own behalf.
-I’m also not responsible if your accounts get banned due to extensive use of this tool.
+I'm also not responsible if your accounts get banned due to extensive use of this tool.

 #### Newsletter: [SignUp for the Newsletter here!](http://eepurl.com/cZbV_v)